Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 Is R290 safe for domestic use?

 Yes.
 R290 heat pumps are designed with the refrigerant entirely contained in the outdoor unit, sealed from the living space.
-The quantities are small (typically under one kilogram), and modern units include multiple safety features including gas leak detection and automatic shutdown.
+The quantities are small (typically under one kilogram), and modern units include multiple safety features.
 Millions have been installed across Europe with an excellent safety record.

 Do I need to do anything about F-gas regulations?

-As a homeowner, you do not need to take any direct action regarding F-gas regulations.
-Your responsibilities are simply to ensure that anyone who works on your heat pump's refrigerant circuit holds valid F-gas certification, and that if your system is decommissioned, the refrigerant is properly recovered by a certified engineer.
+As a homeowner, you do not need to take any direct action.
+Your responsibilities are simply to ensure that anyone who works on your heat pump's refrigerant circuit holds valid F-gas certification, and that if your system is decommissioned, the refrigerant is properly recovered.

 Will F-gas regulations make heat pumps more expensive?

-The transition to R290 is not expected to increase heat pump prices.
-R290 as a substance is cheaper than synthetic F-gases, and the manufacturing processes are well-established.
-If anything, the removal of reliance on quota-restricted F-gases should provide long-term price stability.
+The transition to R290 is not expected to increase prices.
+R290 is cheaper than synthetic F-gases, and the manufacturing processes are well-established.

 Can I switch my existing heat pump from R410A to R290?